teo-tsirpanis/Farkle/designs/7.0/grammar-file-format-spec.md

 # Farkle 7's grammar file format specification

-This file describes the binary format of Farkle 7's grammars.
+This document describes the binary format of Farkle 7's grammars.
 It is heavily inspired by the Common Language Infrastructure metadata format described in [ECMA-335][ecma].

 ## Ground rules